fubupc/eopl/chapter1/ex1.6.md

-Exercise 1.6 [*] If we reversed the order of the tests in nth-element, what would go wrong?
+Exercise 1.6 [★] If we reversed the order of the tests in nth-element, what would go wrong?

-May wrongly `car` on empty-list.
+**Answer:** May wrongly `car` on empty-list.